dylan-lang/opendylan/documentation/getting-started-cli/source/platform-specific.rst

 3. ``*-file-accessor.dylan`` uses the functions from (2) to produce a platform-independent API (*e.g.* ``accessor-read-into!``).
 4. Only those methods from (3) are exported from the module.

+.. note:: Most libraries that are portable aren't as complex in their layout as the ``io`` library and don't require separate modules.